rbms-bsc/DCRMR/_pages/Series/Series.md

 ## 8.01.2 Element order

-<a name="8.01.2.1">8.01.2.1</a> General element order, punctuated according to ISBD:
+<a name="8.01.2.1">8.01.2.1</a> General element order, punctuated and capitalized according to ISBD:

->Title of series : Other title information of series / Statement of responsibility relating to series ; Numbering within sequence
+>Title of series : other title information of series / statement of responsibility relating to series ; numbering within sequence

 <a name="8.01.2.2">8.01.2.2</a> If both a main series and a subseries appear on the resource, record the title of the main series first, followed by the title of the subseries.